kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 Please contact your server-administrator.
 ```

 As you will see in the email, your account will be considered as already logged in.
-This is called a session.
-It means that your email account is already being used by the email server, and that the previous session must be closed.
-Check that your email account has not already been opened on Roundcube.
-You can also clear cached data in your web browser.
+This is called a “session”.
+This means that your email account is already in use by the email server, and that your previous session must be closed .
+Check that your email account is not already open on roundcube.
+You can also clear cached data from your web browser.

 ## Go further <a name="gofurther"></a>